ashchan/ftpsync/README.md

-FtpSync is a simple class to sync local directory to a remote ftp directory, or copy directories on remote server.
+FtpSync is a simple Ruby class to sync local directory to a remote ftp directory, or copy directories on remote server.

 Usage
 ===========